xuanxu/paper-action/README.md

 - **branch**: Optional.
 Git branch where the paper is located.
 - **journal**: Optional.
 The journal data to use for the paper.
 Default value is `joss`.
 - **journal_template**: Optional.
 The journal template to compile the paper with.
 Default value is `joss`.
+- **compile_mode**: Optional.
+Compile a draft PDF or a final accepted paper.
+Posible values are 'draft' (default) or 'accepted'.

 ### Outputs